 You may report side effects to your national health agency.

-- Chew well or let dissolve in the mouth.
+- Have your child chew well or let dissolve in the mouth.

 - Shake well before use.